 Although Wild declined to accept the award for his heroism, even during his lifetime he was honoured as Chapel Place became known as Wilds Passage around 1880.
 This was probably a local nickname for the area and it stuck, eventually making its way into official records, hence why it is still known as Wilds Passage today.

-With his first wife Margaret (1833-1897) he had four sons and three daughters.
-In 1891, two of his daughters are living with him at Wilds Passage; Margaret is aged 18 and a drapers assistant and Minnie is 15 and a silk winder.
+With his first wife Margaret (1833-1897), he had four sons and three daughters.
+In 1891, two of his daughters were living with him at Wilds Passage; Margaret was aged 18 and a drapers assistant and Minnie was 15 and a silk winder.
 In 1898 he remarried to Mary Baxter (1840-1907).

-In the 1911 census Joseph aged 79 is recorded as a mill manager and living with his maid, 45 year old Mary Radcliffe.
-The census also records that the property is known as “Ivy Dene: 5 Wilds Passage” and it has nine rooms.
-Therefore this seems as though Gregory is trying to give his property a more refined air and to distinguish as the property of a mill manager.
-His neighbours on Wilds Passage were very much working class families; a blacksmith, coal miner, water and gas fitter and a house painter.
+In the 1911 census Joseph aged 79 was recorded as a mill manager and living with his maid, 45 year old Mary Radcliffe.
+The census also recorded that the property was known as “Ivy Dene: 5 Wilds Passage” and it had nine rooms.
+The inclusion of a name for his home seems as though Gregory is trying to give his property a more refined air and to distinguish as the property of a mill manager.
+He was probably trying to emulate his neighbours on the other side of Leigh Bridge on St. Helens Road.
+Many of these large late-nineteenth century houses were also given names.
+However, on the less affluent side of the Bridge, Gregory’s neighbours at Wilds Passage were very much working class families; a blacksmith, coal miner, water and gas fitter and a house painter.

 Joseph Gregory died on 20th April 1914, he had sadly outlived both his wives and three of his sons.
 His obituary from 1914 stated “The weavers in this district delighted to work for him, so proud they were of his honesty and straightforwardness.”
 Joseph was also involved in the Mutual Improvement Society, which was the forerunner to the Leigh Co-Operative Society.
 His recreational activities including playing chess and dominoes, often at Leigh’s Liberal Club.